 Foursquare could be frustrating to play under such conditions.
 It expected to be always connected, like most Android apps (of the time) tied to an online service, and wouldn’t work at all without Internet access.
 The modern replacement doesn’t take kindly to being offline, either.

 Back in 2011, when I was still living under such conditions of limited network access, I thought up some ideas that Foursquare’s engineers might use as a basis for enabling greater use of the app.

-The Internet connection’s primary use during the check-in process, then as now, is to retrieve the list of venues, and then submit the user’s choice (with annotations1).
+The Internet connection’s primary use during the check-in process, then as now, is to retrieve the list of venues, and then submit the user’s choice (with annotations 1Swarm check-ins can have a text comment, photos, a “sticker” badge attached to the user’s avatar, and tagged friends who may be checked into the venue with the user at the same time.).
 But ultimately, the app needs to know what’s nearby, so the user can choose a venue and “check in”.